MarkTiedemann/azure-hackathon/README.md

 - Create a Dockerfile for the app.
 Build a Docker image.
 Push the image into an Azure Container Registry.
 - Create a Kubernetes.yaml file which declares a service and a deployment.
 Continuously deploy the app into the Kubernetes cluster.
 - Run a load test using [`autocannon`](https://github.com/mcollina/autocannon) on your local machine.
 Run a load test for the deployed app using Azure DevOps Load Tests.
-- Extract some functionality of the app into a seperate NPM package.
+- Extract some functionality of the app into a separate NPM package.
 Publish the NPM package to Azure DevOps Artifacts.
 Import the package into the app.

 ## Development